nbpayne/deskandstudio-beta/terms.md

 ---
 layout: default
+nav: Terms and Conditions
 title: Terms and Conditions
+description: Website Terms and Conditions.
 heading: Website Terms and Conditions
 subheading: Please take the time to read these terms and conditions.
 permalink: /terms/